 constraints, so you can decide which package(s) to upgrade or pin to resolve

 the issue.
 Installing and running pipdeptree can also sometimes help

 identify the problem.

-As noted above, you should generally avoid installing requirements from a URL or local directory instead of PyPI.
-But there are a few circumstances where it can be appropriate:
+As noted above, you should almost always avoid installing requirements from a URL or local directory instead of PyPI.
+But there are two circumstances where it can be appropriate:

 You need to test a release candidate of the dependency to make sure it will work with your code.

 You critically need a fix for a package which has not yet been included in a release, and you cannot arrange for a release to be made in a timely manner.

 In all other circumstances, the package should be added to PyPI instead.
 If you do need to include a package at a URL, it must: